projectmesa/mesa/docs/tutorials/adv_tutorial.rst

 When the visualization object is instantiated, the first thing it needs to do is prepare to draw on the current page.
 To do so, it adds a `canvas <https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API>`__ tag to the page.
-It also gets the canvas' context, which is required for doing anything with it.
+It also gets the canvas’ context, which is required for doing anything with it.

 .. code:: javascript

    const HistogramModule = function(bins, canvas_width, canvas_height) {
      // Create the canvas object:
        const canvas = document.createElement("canvas");
        Object.assign(canvas, {
          width: canvas_width,
          height: canvas_height,
          style: "border:1px dotted",
        });
      // Append it to #elements:
      const elements = document.getElementById("elements");
      elements.appendChild(canvas);

      // Create the context and the drawing controller: const context = canvas.getContext("2d");
    };

 Look at the Charts.js `bar chart documentation <http://www.chartjs.org/docs/#bar-chart-introduction>`__.